DanteSenior/IFCS1summative1_task1-2/README.md

 ### question_generator.py
 This module contains one function **def generate_questions(difficulty):** with the parameter **difficulty**, using if-elif statements to run the appropriate function based on user input from main.py.
 Based on the function selected e.g. **elif difficulty == "medium"** then the variables **a, b, c** will be assigned random integer values from 1 to 12 (inclusive) using **random.randint(1, 12)** by importing the module **random** which uses functions to generate random integers.
 In this case the three variables are then assigned to **medium_question_ans** in the following format: **a * b + c** , this allows the users answer to be compared to the correct answer i.e. **medium_question_ans** the function then returns **“f"{a} * {b} + {c} = ?", medium_question_ans** with **f"{a} * {b} + {c} = ?** with the assigned integers being passed to main.py and subsequently displayed to the user, and **medium_question_ans** being used in main.py to compare to user answers.

-### How to run locally
+### How to run locally or clone
-To run locally clone via the web url [https://github.com/DanteSenior/IFCS1summative1_task2.git](https://github.com/DanteSenior/IFCS1summative1_task1.git) or navigate to the repo and download as a ZIP.
+- To run locally clone via the web url [https://github.com/DanteSenior/IFCS1summative1_task2.git](https://github.com/DanteSenior/IFCS1summative1_task1.git).
+- Navigate to the repo and download as a ZIP.
+- Or via git clone git@github.com:DanteSenior/IFCS1summative1_task1.git

 #### Depenacies
 Tkinter installed